Skip to content

 getResult()(): FirewallResultAccess the pre-handler firewall decision

-hasRecordedSignals()(): boolWhether any failures have been recorded
+hasRecordedSignals()(): boolWhether any signals have been recorded

 Constants: